Hamilton Surname Meaning, History & Origin

 According to the Pennsylvania state archives, the father John Hamilton served as a private in the Pennsylvania Regiment Continental Line in Westmoreland county in the years 1776 and 1777.
 His son John served in the reconstruction period of the American Revolution and was a Major in the War of 1812.

 - James Hamilton became Lord Hamilton in 1445 and was the first to adopt Hamilton as a surname.

 - James, Duke of Hamilton, was Charles I’s supporter in Scotland during the Civil War.
 Like his King he was tried and executed in 1649.

-- Alexander Hamilton was an early 18th century Scottish privateer who wrote an account of his experiences in 1727, A New Account of the East
+- Alexander Hamilton was an early 18th century Scottish privateer who wrote an account of his experiences in the East Indies in 1727.

 - George Hamilton founded the city of Hamilton in Ontario.

 - Willie Hamilton was the Scots anti-monarchy MP for Fife in the 1950’s and 1960’s.

 - Lewis Hamilton is the British challenger for the most wins in the F1 motor racing championship.